ukalto/Animestarter/README.md

 # Animestarter

-A small Python programm, which helped me to store my animes and its state of watching.
-Furthermore, I am able to check if new episodes are there.
+A small Python program, which helps to store animes and its state of watching.
+Furthermore, it is possible to check if new episodes are there to watch.
-Moreover, I was able to try out a new programming language.